Many Muslims want to be active, but struggle to incorporate fitness into a busy lifestyle. Probably you’ve heard the hadith:

 The Prophet (ﷺ) once climbed the mountain of Uhud with Abu Bakr, `Umar and `Uthman.
 The mountain shook beneath them.
 The Prophet (ﷺ) said (to the mountain), “Be firm, O Uhud!
 For on you there are no more than a Prophet, a Siddiq and two martyrs.
 [Bukhari]

 On a personal note, I have hiked Mount Uhud twice and it is truly an incredible experience!
-Even as a hiking enthusiast, the Uhud mountain range was one of the hardest mountain hikes I have ever climbed due to the lack of paths up the mountain and the jagged rock structure.
+The Uhud mountain range was one of the hardest mountain hikes I have ever climbed due to the lack of paths up the mountain and the jagged rock structure – even though I’m a hiking enthusiast.
 However, the feeling of serenity as you reflect that you may literally be following in the footsteps of the Prophet ﷺ along this mountain is unmatched on any other hike!

 As Muslims living in today’s modern society, reflecting on the active lifestyle of the Prophet ﷺ should encourage us to ensure that we incorporate activity and exercise in our daily lives, so we don’t neglect this beautiful Sunnah!
 Climbing mountains is not only a great workout, but also a very symbolic activity that reminds us of the uphill struggle of life!